How do you create a marketing video that doesn’t just look and sound good, but also converts?

 If you want to learn more about how much it can cost to create a marketing video, check out this cost-benefit breakdown we wrote.
-It’s about whiteboard animation videos, but it applies to other video styles as well.
+It’s about whiteboard and cartoon animation videos, but it applies to other video styles as well.

 See how we create a marketing video from start to finish

 You could say that we know a thing or two about how to make a marketing video here at The Draw Shop!
 We’ve completed thousands of projects for 100+ clients – and every time, we managed to maintain a 4-week (or less) turnaround time and consistently top quality!